abiasV/CodeLance/README.md

 Freelancer Web Application (Capstone Project)

-Developed a full-stack web application designed to connect employers and freelancers for project-based collaboration.
-Employers can create projects, freelancers can submit proposals, and an admin panel oversees all activities, including user access control.
-Tech Stack & Key Features:

-    Frontend: Built with React.js and styled using Tailwind CSS.
+Project Overview
+This project is a web application where users with employer roles can create various projects for freelancer users to submit proposals.
+An admin user can monitor all these activities and control access permissions for other users.
+Frontend Development
+The frontend is developed using React.js with Tailwind CSS for styling.
+For state management, I implemented:

-    State Management: Utilized Context API for local state and TanStack Query for efficient remote data fetching and caching.
+Context API for local state management
+TanStack Query (formerly React Query) for remote state management and data fetching React Hook Form for form validation and handling

-    Form Handling: Implemented form validation using React Hook Form for a seamless user experience.
-    Authentication & Authorization:
+Authentication & Authorization
+The platform features a comprehensive user management system:

-        OTP-based authentication via mobile number verification.
-        Role-based access control (RBAC) with three distinct roles: Admin, Freelancer, and Employer.
+Authentication via mobile number and OTP verification Role-based authorization system with three distinct roles:

-This project showcases my expertise in React.js, state management, and secure authentication, aligning with best practices in modern web development. 🚀
+Admin: Full system oversight and user management
+Freelancer: Browse projects and submit proposals
+Owner (Employer): Create projects and review proposals

+Key Features

+Project creation and management for employers
+Proposal submission system for freelancers
+Admin dashboard for monitoring platform activities User role management and access control
+Secure authentication with OTP verification
+Responsive design for all device types

+Technical Implementation
+The architecture follows modern React practices with component-based design, custom hooks, and efficient state management patterns to ensure optimal performance and scalability.

 One of my favorite projects was CodeLance, a full-stack freelancing platform I developed as my Capstone Project during my Post-Graduate Certificate in Web Development at Humber College.